ucdd2-sp15/website/www/contents/hackathons/class-website/index.md

 <a href="https://github.com/ucdd2-sp15/people" class="btn btn-info">https://github.com/ucdd2-sp15/people</a>

+# Time

+1 hour

 # Specifications

+By the end of the hackathon, we want the website to meet the following specifications:

 * Every student in the class should have a page about the student
 * The page should provide basic information about each student